 We reserve the right to close early if we receive a higher number of applications than expected.
 Applicants will hear if they have been successful by Friday 7th March 2025.
 Due to capacity, individual feedback will not be provided to unsuccessful applicants.

-We would like to receive applications from local voluntary sector organisations and community groups big and small.
+We would like to receive applications from local voluntary sector organisations and community groups, big and small.
 Groups may already have a specific focus on older people or ageing, or might be using the Age Without Limits Day as a new opportunity to challenge ageism, and we encourage applications from both.
 All applicants must be located within an Age-friendly Community that is a member of the UK Network of Age-friendly Communities.

 Anyone can take part in Age Without Limits Day, whether or not they receive a micro-grant.